These mouthwatering Sweet and Spicy Kielbasa Sausage Bites are perfectly balanced spicy Polish sausage with a sweetness and a kick of spice.

 - When the oil is sizzling, add the slices of kielbasa to the pan, working in batches, as needed, so that the sausages aren't crowded in the pan; brown on each side, then push them to one side of the skillet while you brown the remaining sausages.

 - Place the browned sausages into a casserole dish and reserve.
-Meanwhile, prepare the sauce by placing the remaining ingredients into the same skillet used for browning the sausages, whisking until the sauce is combined and smooth; pour the sauce over the reserved sausages in the casserole dish.
+Meanwhile, prepare the sauce combine the remaining ingredients in a bowl.

-- Preheat the oven to 350 degrees F. Bake the sausages, uncovered, for 18-22 minutes until hot throughout and the sauce is bubbly.
+- Bake the sausages, uncovered, for 18-22 minutes until hot throughout and the sauce is bubbly.
 Serve at once.